 The Georgian era was named after the Hanoverian kings, all called George, and covered the years 1714 to 1830, including a period known as the Regency when the son of George IV ruled over England on behalf of his sick father.
 Georgian fashion developed in a time of social liberalism, reflected in the jewelry styles of the time.
 Never before were people so aware of the image they conveyed to the outside world with their clothes and jewelry.

-Purely handmade jewelry which predates the Industrial Revolution is called Georgian jewelry.
-It is very rare.
+Purely handmade Georgian jewelry, which predates the Industrial Revolution, is very rare.
 Only a handful of pieces survived.
-Memento Mori (meaning “remember you will die”) jewelery was popular at this time.
-This jewelry often featured coffins and skulls.
+Memento Mori (meaning “remember you will die”) jewelry was popular at this time, often featuring coffins and skulls.

 Victorian (1836 - 1901)

 The Victorian period follows the reign of Queen Victoria in Great Britain from 1836 to 1901.
 Queen Victoria’s love for her husband and children inspired jewelry that reflected a romantic and sentimental outlook.

 Flowers, hearts, bows, and birds inspired beautiful jewelry pieces showing the craftsmanship of the Victorian age.
 Serpent motifs were also popular.
 Gemstones were often used during the Victorian period and helped keep jewelry affordable for the mass market.
 Garnets, amethysts, corals, turquoise, and seed pearls were in style.

 Opals were increasingly popular as Queen Victoria adored them.
 Diamonds were discovered in South Africa in 1867 and became popular during this period.
 Human hair was also incorporated into jewelry during the Victorian Period.
 This jewelry was given as a token of love and also worn as mourning jewelry.

 Early Victorian (1836-1850)